ivorscott/employee-service/res/README.md

 `res/seed`

 Seed data should be updated as databases change.

-### How it works

-Each table should have a corresponding seed file.
+Keep it simple and maintain a single seed file for each database used by the service.

 ## Migrations